 If you’re following this blog, I apologize for my 6-week absence, the longest hiatus away from my writings yet.
 I guess I just needed to re-find my Zen.

-- Being constantly let down by family, friends, and work associates
+- I’ve been consistently let down by family, friends, and work associates.

-- Having my hide tanner (taxidermy) disappear with my pelts that I needed to run my taxidermy business
+- Having my taxidermy tanner disappear with my pelts that I need to run my taxidermy business.

 - First, life is difficult so that we might become stronger.
 As they say, “the axe is sharpened by friction.”
 Overcoming adversity is closely associated with the meaning of life: we are here to learn.

 - Second, my life is currently sad and deflating, but later it’s going to be amazing and beautiful beyond comprehension.
 There is always balance; yin and yang.
 The universe demands it!
 So I guess it’s just a matter of time and perspective.
 While stewing in my misery, I can simultaneously glance in the mirror and see a blessed and healthy being staring back with a loving, bowhunting wife his side.
 I can look outside my window and view deer feeding and pheasants strutting around in my wild and green backyard in the country.
 Even in despair I can see that I’m living the ife I always imagined.

 In the end, it’s all about perspective and managing adversity.
 Yes, it’s taken a while to figure out how to mend myself, but I’m well on my way.
 My next several blog-posts will be dedicated to re-finding my Zen.